pleira/SGP4Extensions/doc/proposal.md

-## SGP4 algorithm implementation using Lara's non singular variable set in a functional paradigm
+## An implementation of SGP4 in non-singular variables using a functional paradigm

+The SGP4 (Simplified General Perturbations 4) orbit propagator is a widely used tool for the fast, short term propagation of space orbits.
+The algorithms in which it is based are thoroughly described in the SPACETRACK report #3, as well as in Vallado et al. update.
+Current implementations of SGP4 are based on Brouwer's gravity solution and Lane atmospheric model, but using Lyddane's modifications for avoiding loss of precision in the evaluation of the periodic corrections, which are, besides, notably simplified for improving evaluation efficiency.
+Different alternatives in the literature discuss other variable sets, either canonical or not, that can be used in the computation of periodic corrections (see Izsak, Aksnes, Hoots, or Lara).

-The SGP4 (Simplified General Perturbations 4) algorithm is a widely used orbital propagator.
-Current implementations are based on Brouwer's gravity solution using Lyddane's variable set.
-Lara has recently proposed an alternative nonsingular variable set for the calculation of the periodic terms in SGP4.
-This work presents new implementations of the SGP4 algorithm in Scala, one using Lara's new variable set and another one derived from the well-known Vallado's implementation as presented in his Spacetrack Revision #3 report.
-Scala is a hybrid functional/object oriented programming language running in the Java Virtual Machine that allows for functional features in the implementations.
-Validation of Lara's calculation for different orbits is performed using Vallado's results as reference.
+This work presents a new implementation of the SGP4 algorithm in Scala that offers a choice about the variable set used for the computation of the periodic corrections.
+Scala is a hybrid functional/object oriented programming language running in the Java Virtual Machine that allows for incorporating functional features in the design.
+Validation of the new implementations is made by carrying out different tests based on Vallado's results.
 Finally, applicability for massive data processing tasks like prediction of orbital collision events and performance are discussed.

 ### Rationale